 Your product page theme should be able to provide support for striking imagery, videos, and downloadable docs.
 Don’t overlook the importance of navigation, zooming, fullscreen effects, etc.

-Also, make sure that your product pages offer well-formatted product variants, descriptions, reviews, related products, and social media buttons.
+Also, make sure that your product pages offer well-formatted product variants, descriptions, review, related products, and social media buttons.

 Here’s an example from Luxury Hair that sells human hair extensions.